apcountryman/picolibrary/CONTRIBUTING.md

 - References to any relevant product pages, data sheets, application notes, and/or other documentation from the hardware manufacturer

-If the request for a new feature is accepted, issues for designing or implementing the feature will be created as appropriate.
+If the request for the new feature is accepted, issue(s) for designing or implementing the feature will be created as appropriate.

 ## Design a new feature